Dave Wiffill

 David Phillip Wiffill (born 19 April 1961) is an English former professional football player and coach.

 Career

 Wiffill played as a midfielder in England and Hong Kong for Frome Town, Bath City, Manchester City, Happy Valley, Gloucester City, Bristol Rovers, Stroud and Thornbury Town.
+He also played for Bristol City and Clevedon Town.
 At Bristol Rovers, Wiffill made two appearances in the Football League during the 1987–88 season.
 At Gloucester City, he made a total of 8 appearances in the 1986–87 season.

 He later became a football manager and was in charge of Thornbury Town for three years before resigning in June 2004.